|

 that will quickly pay off, if used frequently.

-It begins with collecting the plant in the right way.
+Preparation of a Dandelion Essence It begins with collecting the plant in the right way.
 In alchemy,

 the position of the planets, of the sun and the moon have been